How to Write the Pomona College Supplemental Essays: Examples + Guide 2025/2026

 how to write Pomaona Supplemental Essay Prompt #1

-Academic Interest Statement: What do you love about the subject(s) you selected as potential major(s)?
-If undecided, share more about one of your academic passions.
+What draws you to the subject(s) you selected as potential major(s)?
+If Undecided, share more about one of your academic passions or interests.
+(150 words or fewer) (Important note: prompt is in the “Academics” tab.)

 This first prompt is a “Why Major” essay, asking you to describe your proposed area of study at Pomona and why it’s your thing.
 For this prompt, you’ll want to do more than simply answer the question, “What do you want to study?”
 Instead, help us understand what piques your intellectual curiosity.
 That goes double for if you’re undecided—show Pomona how and why you explore.